unitb/function-tables/README.md

  1. ~~Adaptive cell height based on contents~~
  2. ~~Add bold, italics and strikethrough~~
  3. ~~Make UnitB.FunctionTable the one-stop module for all the eDSL~~
- 4. improve the parsing of expressions when arrays are provided: \array{r{}@l}
+ 4. ~~improve the parsing of expressions when arrays are provided: \array{r{}@l}~~
+ 5. add support for quasi quoters in literate code
- 5. Add a command to automatically insert the verification results in the document
+ 6. Add a command to automatically insert the verification results in the document
- 6. Add support for held-for
+ 7. Add support for held-for
- 7. Color table cells based on verification results
+ 8. Color table cells based on verification results

 ## Example